openghg/ml-baselines/docker/gcp_era5/README.md

 ### Building and deploying the image

-- From within the gcp_era5 folder, build the image for amd64 (or other relevant architecture) and push to Artifact Registry:
+- From **the repository root**, build the image for amd64 (or other relevant architecture) and push to Artifact Registry:

 ```
-docker buildx build --platform linux/amd64 -t us-central1-docker.pkg.dev/my-project/my-repo/gcp-era5:latest --push .
+docker buildx build --platform linux/amd64 -t us-central1-docker.pkg.dev/my-project/my-repo/gcp-era5:latest --push -f docker/gcp_era5/Dockerfile .
 ```
 (replace ```us-central1```, ```my-project``` and ```my-repo``` with desired server, project and Artifact Repository)